 Connecting the Dots: An Introduction to 2D Barcodes

-As the growth of sophisticated mobile devices becomes ever more pronounced in modern society, barcodes are beginning to emerge as a new channel through which these devices communicate and relay information for us.
-While conventional 1D barcodes have existed on everyday consumer items for some time, we are now beginning to see 2D barcodes surface as a common feature of the world around us.
+As the growth of sophisticated mobile devices becomes ever more pronounced in modern society, barcodes have emerged as a channel through which these devices communicate and relay information for us.
+While conventional 1D barcodes have existed on everyday consumer items for some time, we are now see 2D barcodes as a common feature of the world around us.
 You can now see them on movie posters, pay for your coffee with them, or even use them as a train ticket.
 Therefore, in order to make the most use of this new technology, a basic understanding is very advantageous.

 A Brief History of Barcodes

 Barcodes, in their 1D format, were first developed in the rail industry to label railroad cars for automated tracking.
 They achieved commercial success in the 1990s, when they were adapted to be used on consumer goods such as supermarket food items.
 Since then, their influence has spread to encompass virtually any identification system that can be processed by a machine.

 In simple terms, barcodes are a visual language that is recognised by computers.
 In other words, a scanner reading a barcode is like a person reading a sentence.
 Since computers process binary data, every line or pixel in a barcode represents a 1 or a 0.
 After scanning, the lines or pixels are ‘translated’ by the computer into binary data, a series of 1s and 0s.